-There is a myth that harsh light is something which every photographer will try to avoid to an extent.
-Do, you know Why?
+There is a myth that harsh light is something that every photographer will try to avoid to an extent.
+Do, you know why?
 It is because it creates unwanted shadows in the scene.

 But believe me, there are many photographers, who look for harsh light to create pictures using the shapes and details in shadows.
-It is mostly used by photographers who deal with Black and White photography, where shadows and patterns matters.
+It is mostly used by photographers who deal with black and white photography, where shadows and patterns matter.